onelivesleft/jai-string/README.md

 ### Tool types: u8 / []u8 / string / Index_Proc

 In a string library it is often the case that you have a string which you are applying an operation to using a *tool* parameter.
 In this library there will generally be four version of such procedures, a version each for when the tool is: `u8`, `[] u8`, `string`, and `Index_Proc`.
-As tools these types behave consistently across the libary.
+As tools these types behave consistently across the library.
 The first three are simple, built-in types, and work like this:

 * `u8`<br>
 The single character specified will be used.